asavagar/uk-covid19-firm-creation/content/post/2023-04-14-ProjectClose/index.md

  - Anthony Savagar
 ---

 The project ran from December 2020 to November 2022.
-This website retains all the reports we produced over this period and associated publications.
+This website contains the reports and data analysis we produced over this period.
 <!--more-->